-On occasion, students may request placement at a site other than ones established with the program if the following conditions are met:
+On occasion, students may request placement at a site other than ones established with the program $\underline{if}$ the following conditions are met:

-- 1. The site and practicum assignment satisfy UW MA program requirements and align with program objectives (see approval process below). - 2.
-For students wanting their current employment to serve as a practicum site, the practicum experience must be qualitatively different from that of their current role.
-Students will need to discuss this with the Associate Director of Clinical Training and Community Engagement.
-Students cannot count their employment hours as their practicum training hours.
+- 1. The site and practicum assignment satisfy UW MA program requirements and align with program objectives.
+The approval process is described below. - 2.
+For students who want their current employment to serve as a practicum site, the practicum experience must be qualitatively different from that of their current role.
+If students would like their employment to be considered a practicum site, they need to discuss this with the Associate Director of Clinical Training and Community Engagement prior to the practicum matching process (ideally as soon as they are accepted program's offer of admission).
+Students cannot count their employment hours towards their practicum training hours.

-Students interested in completing their practicum at a new prospective site must follow the steps below:
+Students interested in completing their practicum at a new prospective practicum site must follow the steps below:

-- 1. Notify the Associate Director of Clinical Training and Community Engagement immediately of your interest in a practicum site. - 2.
-Talk to a decision-maker (e.g. supervisor, clinic director, administrator) at the potential practicum site to determine the feasibility of a practicum being offered there and to ensure that the practicum is consistent with program standards, including sites that deliver evidence-based treatments as part of their regular services to youth and families; sites that can provide an independently licensed supervisor who is trained in evidence-based treatments; and a supervisor who can provide weekly individual supervision (at least one hour) to students for the year-long practicum.

-- 3. No later than March 1st, students must email the Associate Director of Clinical Training and Community Engagement (email: grs1@uw.edu) with a detailed accounting of the following: - Contact person's name and contact information at the prospective site.
-If this person is different than the proposed supervisor, include the proposed supervisor's name and contact information - The student's proposed clinical activities at the practicum site for the practicum year - How the practicum is consistent with program standards and aligned with objectives - For students employed at a desired practicum site, how the proposed practicum placement is distinct from their current employed position
+- 1. Notify the Associate Director of Clinical Training and Community Engagement immediately of their interest in a practicum site. - 2.
+Talk to a decision-maker (e.g. supervisor, clinic director, administrator) at the potential practicum site to determine the feasibility of a practicum being offered there and to ensure that the practicum is consistent with program standards, including sites that deliver evidence-based treatments as part of their regular services to youth and families; sites that can provide an independently licensed supervisor who is trained in evidence-based treatments; and a supervisor who can provide weekly individual supervision (at least one hour) to students for the entire practicum period. - 3.
+No later than March 1st, students must email the Associate Director of Clinical Training and Community Engagement (email: grs1@uw.edu) with a detailed description of the following: - Contact person's name and contact information at the prospective site.
+If this person is different than the proposed supervisor, include the proposed supervisor's name and contact information - The student's proposed clinical activities at the practicum site for the practicum period - How the practicum is consistent with program standards and aligned with objectives - For students employed at a desired practicum site, how the proposed practicum placement is distinct from their current employed position.

-The Associate Director of Clinical Training and Community Engagement and the Faculty Leadership team members will decide about the proposed practicum placement and notify the student accordingly.
+The Associate Director of Clinical Training and Community Engagement and the Faculty Leadership team members will then decide about the proposed practicum placement and notify the student accordingly.
 The student will be asked to concurrently complete the practicum survey and ranking as described above while awaiting a decision.
 If the proposed practicum site is not accepted, the student will be assigned to one of the already established practicum sites.